-The Investment Manager aims to continue to perform in accordance with its long-term objective of delivering consistent NAV appreciation through the business cycle.
+The Investment Manager aims to perform in accordance with the new investment objective.
 The capital invested into the Master Fund is deployed into attractive investment opportunities that are identified by the Investment Manager.
 These investments are generally made with the addition of leverage at the Master Fund level.